pressupinc/require-featured-image/readme.txt

 2. The settings page, which lets you specify which post types the plugin should operate on.

 == CHANGELOG ==

+= 1.0.0 (2015.01.24) =
+* Big JS Refactoring so the final action statements are quite obvious.
+* Made it so that when a post is published without a featured image, the plugin doesn't block you from changing it (say to fix a typo).
+* Big version bump!
+This is too widely used to not be at 1.*, and should have been sooner.

 = 0.6.5 (2015.01.12) =
 * Adding Greek translations.